cataseven/Statistics-Graph-Chart-Card/README.md

 ## 📝 Notes

+> 💡 **Entity name display** — The `name` field defaults to hidden.
+Only entities with an explicitly set `name` show a label on the state row.
+Tooltips and legends fall back to the HA friendly name.

 > 💡 **Attribute state display** — When `attribute` is set, the state row always shows the live attribute value from HA directly, not the last history point.

+> 🎚️ **Interval picker** — The picker temporarily overrides `hours_to_show` at runtime.
+When combined with `max_visible_interval`, changing the interval resets the scroll position to the most recent data.

+> 🔀 **Attribute switcher** — Overrides are runtime-only and not saved to the config.
+Reloading the page resets to the configured attribute.
+Only numeric attributes are listed in the dropdown.

+> 🔍 **Scrollable graph** — Y-axis labels render as fixed overlays so they remain visible while scrolling.
+Scroll position is preserved across HA state updates but resets when the interval or config changes.

 > ⏩ **Forward-fill** — When `points_per_hour` is set, empty time buckets carry forward the last known value.
 This prevents sparse sensors from appearing as disconnected dots.